VityaVitalich/BIGT/README.md

 # BIGT

-This repository contains data for Benchmark for Image Generation in Taxonomy and code to reproduce the results in our paper
+This repository contains data for "Do I look like a “cat.n.01” to you?
+Taxonomy Image Generation Benchmark" and code to reproduce the results in our paper.

 ## Data